TopDevBeast53/helix-smart-contract/deployment.md

 Set all the numbers correctly and run

-`npx hardhat run scripts/deploySmartChef.js --network testnetBSC`
+`npx hardhat run scripts/7_deploySmartChef.js --network testnetBSC` Now, copy the address of the Smart Chef contract and **put it into the `smartChef` map** to `scripts/constants/contracts.js`.

 Now, we've got the contract deployed, however, you MUST fund it from the owner account (the account which deployed the contract).
 You must deposit (end block - start block + 1) * aura per block aura tokens into it for users to be able to claim their rewards.